-Join Cutco in supporting breast cancer research at Roswell Park Cancer Institute!
+Join Cutco in supporting breast cancer research at Roswell Park Comprehensive Cancer Center!

 Cutco has generously committed to help fund a new research project at Roswell Park that will evaluate the potential of Tamoxifen in treating triple negative breast cancer.
 Tamoxifen has been widely used to treat other forms of breast cancer for decades.
 If successful for treating triple negative breast cancer, it can make an immediate, positive impact for patients.